 The ACME server run by the CA asks MagicServer to prove that it controls the domain by completing one of a few types of challenges.HTTP-01

 MagicServer always attempts the this challenge.
-This challenge is completed by responding to an HTTP request at/.well-known/acme-challenge/*
+This challenge is completed by responding to an HTTP request at/.well-known/acme-challenge/* with a specific value.

 To do this, MagicServer temporarily serves an HTTP server on port 80.